mounttai/MKSC_Conf_2022/README.md

 * the mainstream marketing topics still prevail, e.g. product, price, advertising, etc. (topic 1)
 * social and content marketing keep emerging, the rise of influencer marketing and video marketing is noticeable (topic 2).
 * diminishing interest in offline grocery shopping (topic 6)
-* some interests in trendy topics, e.g., Covid (topic 7) and DEI (seemingly topic 5).
+* some interests in trendy topics, e.g., Covid (topic 7) and DEI (seemingly, topic 5).

 **Topic 1** (based on all the papers and num-topics = 10)